 Pros: Visualization is generally accurate and helps you a lot while saving you time.

 Cons: The system is hard to use for newcomers.
 Needs more tutorials.

 App Dynamics has two main pricing plan, they are; application performance management and end-user monitoring.
-First one is divided into three as APM Pro, APM Advanced and APM Peak and the second one is divided into two as Real User Monitoring Pro and Real User Monitoring Peak.
-APM Pro and Real User Monitoring Pro have 15-day-trial mode.
+The first one is divided into three as APM Pro, APM Advanced, and APM Peak and the second one is divided into two as Real User Monitoring Pro and Real User Monitoring Peak.
+APM Pro and Real User Monitoring Pro have a 15-day-trial mode.
 All plans are priced and you are to contact them for the prices.
 It supports many platforms.
 App Dynamics is a tool for tracking everything 24/7 from a single panel and it does not let you miss a thing that goes wrong.
 Its features are;

 - activity tracking